xqiu35/Implementation_of_2D_DFT/README.md

 Tower is defual image data (256 x 256) <br/>

-Defult using 16 cpu to do DFT <br/>
+Defult using 16 CPUs to do DFT <br/>